Arpita2919/Ai_deepfake/README.md

 ## 🧠 About the Project

-DeepScan is a **lightweight, web-based deepfake and AI-generated media verifier** built as an academic project.
+Deepfake is a **lightweight, web-based deepfake and AI-generated media verifier** built as an academic project.
 As synthetic media becomes increasingly indistinguishable from reality, tools that help everyday users verify digital content are critical.

 DeepScan analyzes uploaded images using:
 - **Pre-trained AI classification models** (CNN / EfficientNet-based)